-List of Soccer Workouts
+List of Soccer Exercises

 Soccer is a sport that requires a lot of running.
 This means that players must have strong cardiovascular abilities in order to keep up with the pace of the game.
 There are several workouts that athletes can do to make sure they are game ready.

 This workout is a way of improving leg strength and balance.
 Players will jump with two feet from the ground to the top of a box, utilizing explosive leg strength.
 They can use a range of box heights, and will work to get to bigger boxes.
 This workout can greatly improve how players jump in games to get to head balls and help goalies with their movement to shots.